BlaqueDevs/se-assignment-day-4-software-project-management-Ongezwa122/README.md

 For example, a construction project, when building a bridge there are specific measurement that are unlikely to change.

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 To ensure quality assurance throughout a software project, employ methods like rigorous testing (unit, integration, functional), code reviews, continuous integration/continuous delivery (CI/CD), and a strong quality management plan.

+**Why Maintaining High Standards is Important:**
+**Reliable Software:**
+High-quality software is less prone to bugs and errors, leading to a more stable and reliable user experience.
+**Reduce Costs:**
+Identifying and fixing issues early in the development process is more cost-effective than addressing them after the software is deployed.
+**Increased User Satisfaction:**
+High-quality software that meets user expectations leads to greater user satisfaction and loyalty.
+**Competitive Advantage:**
+Delivering high-quality software can give a company a competitive edge in the market.
+**Improved Reputation:**
+A reputation for delivering reliable and high-quality software can enhance a company's image and attract new customers.
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?